Grass.io Honest Review + Real Payment Proof: Is It Really Possible to Earn Big Passively?

 #2.
 Download the App

 After signing up, go to your dashboard and open the Store page.
-Download the Grass app for your computer’s operating system (Windows, Mac, or Linux) and install it.
+Download the Grass app for your device’s operating system (Android, Windows, Mac, or Linux) and install it.

 #3.
 Log In and Connect